Topological complexity, asphericity and connected sums: Weight bounds

+and the kernel of this map is the ideal of the zero-divisors of $H^*(X)$.
 Using that $\mathrm{TC}(X)= \mathfrak{genus}(\pi_X)$, Farber showed that the topological complexity of $X$ is greater than the zero-divisors-cup-length of $H^*(X)$~\cite[Theorem 7]{Fa03}.
-An easy example which illustrates this situation is given when $X=S^n$: Let $\omega_{S^n}\in H^n(S^n)$ be the cohomological fundamental class of $S^n$ and let the zero divisor
+An easy example which illustrates this situation is given when $X=S^n$: Suppose $\omega_{S^n}\in H^n(S^n)$ is the cohomological fundamental class of $S^n$ and consider the zero divisor

 Then

 which means that $\mathrm{TC}(S^n)\geq2$ if $n$ is odd and $\mathrm{TC}(S^n)\geq3$ if $n$ is even.
 In fact, both inequalities are equalities~\cite[Theorem 8]{Fa03}.

 Because of Theorem \ref{t:weightsproperties1}(a) and Definition \ref{d:tcwgt}, it is evident that bounding below $\mathrm{wgt}_{\pi_X}$ will give us a lower bound for $\mathrm{TC}(X)$.
 The following result of Mescher is towards this direction: